dasanor/micro-tax-service/src/docs/api/tax.remove.md

 Error | Data | Description
 ------|------|------------
-tax_not_found | The data causing the error | Tax to update not found validation_error | The data causing the error | Some validation error
+tax_not_found | The data causing the error | Tax to update not found tax_has_products_associated | The data causing the error | Tax to update has products associated validation_error | The data causing the error | Some validation error

 # Example